DanaMW/PowerShell-TuneUp/README.md

 ## Put-WinSize (Formally Set-WinSize)

-<a><p align=center>My script paste-in that allows the console buffer and window to be resized.
+<a><p align=center>*I use this every day* My script paste-in that allows the console buffer and window to be resized.
 I tried 3 or 4 from others and they didn't work so I put this together and use it because it simply works.
 (Going to turn it into a Function soon) Update: Moved it closer to a function, Working well.</p></a>

 - Usage: Paste into your script file as a function and call to it.